Voice Leader Training

 [Some past participants have managed to successfully apply for grants from Arts Training bodies, appropriate charitable bodies, through workplace further training and retraining schemes.]

-Voice Leader 2-part Modular Training
+Voice Leader 2-part Modular Training, Bristol

 The Gasworks Studio, 27 Narroways Rd, St. Werburghs, Bristol, BS2 9XB

-Week-Long Residential Training, Oxfordshire
+Week-Long Residential Training, Hereford

 Sarah originally trained and worked in the theatre, and has been leading singing workshops and choirs since 1988.
 She has led groups with absolute beginners, disabled people, young people on probation, and in schools, hospices, hospitals and community settings, and has worked in Nicaragua, Australia, France and Spain.
 She is particularly passionate about working with disadvantaged communities, and believes that singing together in harmony is a fantastic way of bringing people together in supportive community.